corda/corda-docs-portal/content/en/docs/corda-enterprise/4.4/node/setup/corda-configuration-file.md

         *Default:* not defined
   `jpa`
     If using the JPA notary, specify this configuration section with the settings below.
-For more details refer to :doc:`running-a-notary-cluster/installing-the-notary-service`.
+For more details refer to [Configuring the notary worker nodes](../../notary/installing-the-notary-service.md).

       `connectionRetries`
         The number of times to retry connection to the database.
 This should be based on the number of database servers in the replicated